Alabate/Gitlab-Review-Helper/README.md

 ## Features

 * Add a :+1: button on each file during review which close them and save into your browser that you reviewed this version of this file, on this merge request
-  * This should be synced between your multiple computers/phones if you have connected them to a sync account (Not tested)
+* Stored data should be synced between your multiple computers/phones if you have connected them to a sync account (Not tested)
 * A file review is stored by merge request.
 If you have the same version of the file on another MR, it will not mark it as reviewed
 * If a new commit on the branch edit the file, the bar will become orange to indicate that it has been modificated since your last review.
 * File modification check is based on the full file, not only the diff.
-* Should work with any browser that use webextension, but only tested on Firefox Desktop
-* When you re-open the MR, it will reload every state, put in green and close file you reviewed and in orange modified files
+* When you open the MR page again, it will reload every state, put in green files you reviewed and in orange modified files

 TODO: